theopfr/somo/README.md

 - pleasing to the eye thanks to a nice table view
 - filterable and sortable output
 - interactive killing of processes
-- JSON and custom formattable output
+- json and custom formattable output
 - from ``netstat -tulpn`` to ``somo -l``
 - cross-platform support for Linux and macOS
 - you can find all features further down